Open Bible Data Home About News OET Key

 ἄλλους ἑστῶτας & ὧδε ἑστήκατε & ἀργοί

 In Jesus’ culture, people would wait in the marketplace when they wanted to find work.
 If they had not yet found work, they would be standing idle.
-If it would be helpful in your language, you could make that idea more explicit.
+You could include this information if that would be helpful to your readers.
 Alternate translation: [others still looking for work … have you been standing here looking for work]

 Note 6 topic: translate-tense